-An incision is made in a skin crease close to the lump, and the cyst and any associated tissue are removed.
-Sometimes a small drain may be placed in the neck and if so an overnight stay in the hospital is required.
-The drain is usually removed the day after surgery or longer if necessary.
+Often patients require the placement of a drain in the neck and if so an overnight stay in the hospital is required.
+The drain is usually removed the day after surgery or longer if required.
 If all is well you can then be discharged home.

-If non-dissolvable sutures are used then these may require removal after a week.
+If non-dissolvable sutures are used then these may require removal after a week usually at your GP practice.
 This will be discussed with you post-operatively and indicated on your discharge letter.